richard-dh-kim/Java_LightsOutSolver/README.md

 # Java_LightsOutSolver
-A simple text-based solver of the classic game LightsOut.
+A simple text-based solver of the classic game LightsOut, made on Java.

 LightsOut.java contains the main() method.
 Enter in cmd as String args[] the size of the gameboard, then the program will generate all possible solutions for the board size entered.
 True means click, false means do not click.